1) Let your joy be in your journey - not in some distant goal.

 33) We didn't make the first mp3, smartphone, or tablet.
 But you can say we made the first modern mp3, smartphone, and tablet.
 And I think now we're making the first modern smartwatch.

-34) Apple is the only company that can take hardware, software, and services and integrates those into an experience that's an 'aha' for the customer.
+34) Apple is the only company that can take hardware, software, and services and integrate those into an experience that's an 'aha' for the customer.
 You can take that and apply it to markets that we're not in today.

 35) Augmented reality will take some time to get right, but I do think that it's profound.